trawick/edurepo/STATUS.md

-Current stage (by March ??)
+Current stage (by March 31)
 ===========================

-* ??
+* Teacher maintains the learning objective calendar for a class (not part of Angular app at this stage)

 Possible themes for upcoming stages
 ===================================

-* Teacher maintains the learning objective calendar for a class
+* Get social login working for Angular app
 * Improve user interface for resource browsing and commenting
 * Course needs short form of description
 * Add Spanish version of "I Can" statements (from Sonya), with means of retrieval